 There are a number of important student support services available at DePaul, which are listed more comprehensively on the Student Services Teaching Commons page.
 The following partial list represents some of the services that faculty members ask about most often:

 - Dean of Students Office: Helps students in navigating the university, particularly during difficult situations, as in personal and/or family crises, medical and/or personal leaves of absence and implementation of the Code of Student Responsibility.

 - Center for Students with Disabilities: Provides accommodations and other services to students with documented disabilities in accordance with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.

 - University Counseling Services: Assists students in defining and accomplishing personal/academic goals, thus maximizing their potential to benefit from the academic environment and experience.

 ↑ Jump to top

-Detailed maps are available for campuses in:
+Detailed maps are available for the Lincoln Park and Loops campuses.

 Information is also available for the suburban campuses in: